Skip to content

 IdentitiesOnly yes

-clone.sh to clone a number of repositories into a folder.
+clone.sh clones a list of repositories into a folder.

 Note